annleefores/cruddur/journal/week0.md

 I got this JSON code by following the event pattern setup I did during the manual configuration

-- Run this command to create an event rule
+- Run this command to create an event rule.

 ```bash
 aws events put-rule --name "eventbridge-sns-health" \